thumbliner/thumbliner/about.md

 # Salman Khan

 Born in 92; descendant of traders who settled in Hyderabad ~200 years ago.
-Grew up next to Red Sea; lives in Toronto.
+Lives in Toronto.

 ## Education